shardwick/underwriting-decision/README.md

 # Underwriting Decision System

 ## Overview

 This repository serves a systematic approach to making underwriting decisions for lending based on data-driven insights.
+It leverages quantitative analysis, risk management, and the application of machine learning techniques.

 ## Table of Contents